Azure/Industrial-IoT/docs/opc-publisher/readme.md

 To simplify the getting started experience, the OPC Publisher Edge module has a setting to automatically trust all *untrusted* server certificates presented to OPC Publisher (`--aa`).
 This does not mean OPC Publisher will accept any certificate presented.
 If Certificates are malformed or if certificates chains cannot be validated the certificate is considered broken (and not untrusted) and will be rejected as per OPC Foundation Security guidelines.
 In particular if a server does not provide a full chain it should be configured to do so, or the entire chain must be pre-provisioned in the OPC Publishers `pki` folder structure.

-> IMPORTANT: Automatically trusting any server certificate provided by an endpoint exposes OPC Publisher to man in the middle attacks.
+> WARNING: Automatically trusting any server certificate provided by an endpoint exposes OPC Publisher to man in the middle attacks.
 Do not use OPC Publisher with auto accept mode in production.

 ## OPC UA stack